allegro/allegro.tech/_posts/2015-10-05-there-is-more-to-logging-than-meets-the-eye.md

 ```

 What is wrong with it — you might ask.
 This approach creates a separate logger for the class, using its fully qualified
-name (including package name).
+name (including the package name).
 It is not necessarily a bad thing if your code is nicely divided into packages (for example
 according to [Hexagonal Architecture](http://alistair.cockburn.us/Hexagonal+architecture)) since you can filter logs from
 certain parts of the application using package structure.